saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Can I access Mobile Data?
 Not just WiFi, but 4G and 5G networks?**

 Yes, only on private devices that have SIM cards and are connected to the Carrier Network.
+Reach out to our support team regarding this!

 ### Live Testing